 The law requires judicial warrants for searches except in cases involving subversion, economic crimes, and corruption.
-Security forces generally respected these requirements.
+Authorities generally respected these requirements.
 The law also provides for searches without warrants when circumstances are “urgent and compelling.”
 Police throughout the country occasionally took actions without proper authority or violated individuals’ privacy.

 NGOs claimed security officials occasionally conducted warrantless surveillance on individuals and their residences and monitored telephone calls.

-The eastern provinces of Papua and West Papua are home to separatist movements advocating the creation of an independent state.
-The most well-known armed separatist group is the Free Papua Movement (Organisasi Papua Merdeka or OPM), which has been responsible for hundreds of attacks on government officials and civilians since the 1970s.
-The government has attempted to suppress these separatist movements primarily through a large military and police presence in the two provinces, and through a “special autonomy” status granted to the region in 2002 and revised in July.
-The most controversial provision of the revised autonomy law allows the central government to divide Papua Province into several smaller provinces without local legislative approval.
-Additionally, the revision provides for increased budgetary support for the Papuan region, but critics claimed these provisions also establish greater central government control of development and could further increase inequality.
-There were numerous reports of government and OPM forces engaging in killings, physical abuse and excessive force, and other abuses.
+The Papua region is home to separatist movements advocating the creation of an independent state.
+The most well-known armed separatist group is the Free Papua Movement (Organisasi Papua Merdeka), which acknowledged that it carried out hundreds of attacks on government officials and civilians since the 1970s.
+The government attempted to suppress these separatist movements primarily through a large military and police presence, and through a “special autonomy” status granted to the region in 2002 and revised in 2021.

-Physical Abuse, Punishment, and Torture: Human rights organizations and media reported security forces in Papua and West Papua often used excessive force on civilians and physically abused persons in detention.
+Physical Abuse, Punishment, and Torture: Human rights organizations and media reported security forces in the Papua region often used excessive force on civilians and physically abused persons in detention.

 Section 2.
 Respect for Civil Liberties